buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcAttributeInformation/IfcAttributeName.md

 # IfcAttributeInformation.IfcAttributeName property

-relationXmlAttributeName of the attribute as a string
+Name of the attribute as a string

 ```csharp
 public string IfcAttributeName { get; }